7Cedars/loyalty-program-next/issues/IMPROVEMENTS_BUGS.md

 - Design of solidity frontend is on my Figma.

 ## Know bugs (in order of priority)
+- [ ]  @everywhere, unify UI language
+  - [ ]  disabled button = emptyGray & 50% opacity.
+  - [ ]  contractWrite positive: = emptyGreen
+  - [ ]  contractWrite negative: = emptyRed
+  - [ ]  Go to other place in app = emptyGray
+  - [ ]  messaging to user should happen through button with two exceptions:
+    - [ ]  positive interaction blockchain = green notification
+    - [ ]  error with blockchain = red notification.
+  - [ ]
+- [ ]  @Vendor, QrReader, sent cards: when no card is available, button should be disabled
 - [x]  @Vendor, landing: 'visit page' is broken.
 Fix.
 - [x]  @Vendor, landing: 'visit page' theming is broken.
 Fix. -- still some buttons' ui broken.
 - [x]  @vendor, stats: balance not loading.
 Fix. -- problem does not exist at customer..
 - [ ]  @Vendor, QrReader: Fix Bug that when no valid QR code is read - it just hangs.
 Needs to have notification + continue reading.
 - [ ]  @Vendor, QrReader, send card: it seems multiple cards of same cardID can be send to same (also different?) addresses.
 FIX later.
-- [ ]  @Vendor, QrReader, sent cards: Fix Bug that when no card are available, no message shows.
+- [x]  @Vendor, QrReader, sent cards: Fix Bug that when no card are available, no message shows.
 - [ ]  @Vendor, QrReader, sent cards: Fix Bug that number cards does not update (and that multiple cards of same id can be sent?!).
 - [x]  @vendor, QrScan: Mint cards still shows, even if scanned a code. -- ONLY WHEN NO Cards have been minted!
 - [x]  @vendor (& @customer?) when their are no transactions, transaction overview hangs at 'retrieving transaction history...'